Free Pompom Scarf Knitting Pattern

 Needles

-Knitpicks Caspian Options Short Interchangeable Circular Setknitpicks needles short tips
+Knitpicks Caspian Options Short Interchangeable Circular Set

 Size 8 needles with a 16″ cord and a gauge of 18 stitches per 4 inches.
 Gauge is not strictly important but if your style of knitting is loose or tight you will end up with a larger or smaller scarf, so adjust accordingly.
 Swatching does help!